Zanesville Times Recorder checks out new library construction progress

-Dr. Richard Arnold provides insights into violence in Ukraine
+Dr. Richard Arnold publishes two articles on developments in Russia and provides insights into violence in Ukraine

 Dr. Stephen Van Horn featured in Gas and Oil magazine on new petroleum geology major